 Formal treatment can help address the underlying issues leading to addiction and opioid overdose.
 Finding the right treatment program can help you detox safely and establish long-term recovery.

 Detox, the first stage of addiction treatment, usually lasts three to seven days but can be longer depending on the length of substance use.
-Detox helps to stabilize the individual and manage the uncomfortable and potentially medically significant effects of coming off of opioids.
+Detox helps to stabilize the individual and manage the uncomfortable and potentially medically significant effects of coming off opioids.
 This initial phase often includes the use of medications to ease the detox process.
-Doctors usually start by gradually lowering the dosage until you are completely free from the drug.
+As well, doctors may initiate a tapering schedule to gradually decrease the dose of the opioid over time to reduce the severity of withdrawal symptoms.

 Once detox is over, your care team may recommend that you enter a long-term inpatient facility or outpatient program, especially if you have experienced a narcotics overdose.
-Statistically, if you do not receive any treatment beyond detox, you are at higher risk of relapse into narcotic drug use.11
+Statistically, if you do not receive any treatment beyond detox, you are at higher risk of relapse.11

 A variety of treatment options are available:12

-• Inpatient treatment provides intensive management of chemical dependence and co-occurring disorders.
+- Inpatient treatment provides intensive management of chemical dependence and co-occurring disorders.
 Residential program options include therapeutic communities where a person remains for 6 to 12 months to achieve long-term change.
-Shorter-term programs (i.e., 30 to 60 days) prepare individuals for treatment in a community-based setting.
+Short-term programs (i.e., 30 to 60 days) prepare individuals for treatment in a community-based setting.

-• Outpatient treatment includes behavioral therapy that can help you identify unhelpful through patterns and manage substance use behaviors, and stay motivated to achieve long-term sobriety.
+- Outpatient treatment includes behavioral therapy that can help you identify unhelpful patterns and manage substance use behaviors, and stay motivated to achieve long-term sobriety.

 If you or a loved one is struggling with opioid dependence, reduce the chances of a narcotics overdose by pursuing treatment proactively.
-Call 800-934-1582(Who Answers?) for help with locating treatment services.
+Call 800-934-1582(Sponsored) for help with locating treatment services.

 the Take-Away